 Traffic Indication

-TGbe editor: Please insert the following clause

-(#11587) General

 TGbe editor: Change the third paragraph of the subclause as follows:

-An AP MLD may use Multi-Link Traffic Indication element and TIM element carried in a Beacon frame, (#11587)or the LI-control field of subtype MLTI carried in an individually addressed frame, to recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s).
+An AP MLD may use Multi-Link Traffic Indication element and TIM element carried in a Beacon frame, (#11587)or the LI-control field of subtype WR carried in an individually addressed frame, to recommend a non-AP MLD to use one or more enabled links to retrieve individually addressed buffered BU(s).
 An AP MLD may also use Multi-Link Traffic Indication element and AID Bitmap element in a Link Recommendation frame to recommend a non-AP MLD to use one or more enabled links for all exchanges both for DL and UL.
 The AP’s indication may be carried in a broadcast or a unicast frame.

-TGbe editor: Please insert the following subclause
+TGbe editor: Please insert the following paragraphs at the end of the subclause:

-(#11587)Traffic Indication using individually addressed frames

-(#11587)This is a service provided by an AP MLD to indicate to a non-AP MLD the link(s) to retrieve individually addressed BU(s) buffered at the AP MLD, by transmitting the LI Control subfield of subtype MLTI in individually addressed frames that it transmits, as described in 9.2.4.7.11.2 (Multi-Link Traffic Indication). (#11587)

-(#11587)An AP affiliated with an AP MLD with dot11WROptionImplemented set to true may include an LI control subfield of subtype MLTI in the HE-variant HT control field of an individually addressed QoS Data frame or a QoS Null frame that it transmits to a STA affiliated with a non-AP MLD:
+(#11587)An AP MLD may also indicate to a non-AP MLD to wake up on one or more links to retrieve BU(s) buffered at the AP MLD, by transmitting the LI Control subfield of subtype WR in individually addressed frames that it transmits, as described in 9.2.4.7.11.2 (WR subtype).
+An AP MLD that supports transmission an LI control subfield of subtype WR in the HE-variant HT control field of individually addressed frames that it transmits shall set the dot11WROptionImplemented to true.
+A non-AP MLD that supports receiving an LI control subfield of subtype WR in the HE-variant HT control field of individually addressed frames shall set the dot11WROptionImplemented to true.
+A STA affiliated with an MLD with dot11WROptionImplemented that is equal to true shall set the WR Support subfield in the MLD Capabilities and Operations field in the Basic Multi-link element it transmits to 1; otherwise the STA shall set the WR Support subfield to 0.

-the AP MLD has BU(s) buffered for the non-AP MLD and intends to provide link indication to the non-AP MLD for retrieving the BUs.

-The AP shall set the bit in position i of the Link ID Bitmap subfield of the LI Control subfield of subtype MLTI to 1 to indicate that the AP MLD has MMPDU(s) or buffered BU(s) for the non-AP MLD that have TID(s) mapped to the link with link ID equal to i and are recommended to be retrieved by the STA affiliated with the non-AP MLD operating on the link with link ID equal to i.
+(#11587)An AP affiliated with an AP MLD with dot11WROptionImplemented set to true may include an LI control subfield of subtype WR in the HE-variant HT control field of an individually addressed frame that it transmits to a STA affiliated with a non-AP MLD, if the AP MLD has received from the non-AP MLD a Basic Multi-Link element with the WR Support subfield of the MLD Capabilities and Operations field set to 1.
+The AP shall set the bit in position i of the Link ID Bitmap subfield of the LI Control subfield of subtype WR to 1 to indicate that the AP MLD has buffered BU(s) with TID(s) mapped to the link with link ID equal to i or MMPDU(s) for that non-AP MLD that are recommended to be retrieved by the STA affiliated with that non-AP MLD operating on the link with link ID equal to i.
 Otherwise the bit shall be set to 0.

-(#11587)When a STA of a non-AP MLD receives a frame from the AP with the LI Control subfield of subtype MLTI present in the HE-variant HT control field, then the following applies:
+(#11587)When a STA of a non-AP MLD with dot11WROptionImplemented set to true receives a frame from the AP with the LI Control subfield of subtype WR present in the HE-variant HT control field, then the following applies:

-The STAs of the non-AP MLD operating on the link(s) indicated as 1 in the Link ID bitmap subfield of the LI control subfield, may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.
+The STAs of the non-AP MLD operating on the link(s) indicated as 1 in the Link ID bitmap subfield of the LI control subfield, should issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.